 Baroness Jay of Paddington was a Minister in the Department of Health, Minister for Women, Leader of the House of Lords, and has chaired the Lords Select Committee on the Constitution.

 Sir Iain Lobban

-Sir Iain Lobban KCMG CB was the Director of the UK’s intelligence and security agency, GCHQ, from mid 2008 to late 2014, having previously served as its Director General for Operations from 2004 He acted as one of the senior three person team conducting the 201 Independent Revie of the Australian Intelligence Community commissioned by the Australian Prime Minister.
+Sir Iain Lobban KCMG CB was the Director of the UK’s intelligence and security agency, GCHQ, from mid 2008 to late 2014, having previously served as its Director General for Operations from 2004.
+He acted as one of the senior three person team conducting the 2017 Independent Review of the Australian Intelligence Community commissioned by the Australian Prime Minister.

-Clare Lombardelli is Chief Economic Advisor to HM Treasury.
-Ms Lombardelli was an economist at the Bank of England, Principal Private Secretary to the Chancellor of the Exchequer, and Private Secretary for Economic Affairs to the Prime Minister in No. 10.
+Clare Lombardelli is the Chief Economist of the OECD.
+Prior to this she was the Chief Economic Adviser to HM Treasury.
+Ms Lombardelli has also been an economist at the Bank of England, Principal Private Secretary to the Chancellor of the Exchequer, and Private Secretary for Economic Affairs to the Prime Minister in No. 10.

 Lord Macpherson of Earl’s Court

 Lord Macpherson GCB was Permanent Secretary to the Treasury from 2005 to 2016.